-Figure 19: Long-term World Population Growth, 1750-2050

-Source: United Nations Population Division, 1999

-"Many of the risks to the world's lakes derive from a growing global demand for water, which will be increased as the world population rises by nearly 2 billion people by the year 2030" (World Water Council, 2001).
-As shown in Figure 20, population in the Great Lakes Basin has also been growing over the last century, most significantly near Lakes Michigan and Erie.

-Source: U.S. Environmental Protection Agency and the Government of Canada, 1995
+Figure 19: Long-term World Population Growth, 1750-2050 Source: United Nations Population Division, 1999 "Many of the risks to the world's lakes derive from a growing global demand for water, which will be increased as the world population rises by nearly 2 billion people by the year 2030" (World Water Council, 2001).
+As shown in Figures 20 and 21, population in the Great Lakes Basin has also been growing over the last century, most significantly near Lakes Erie, Michigan, and Ontario.
+Figure 20: Population Growth in the Great Lakes Basin, 1900-1990 Source: U.S. Environmental Protection Agency and the Government of Canada, 1995